-The energy range considered is well within the capabilities underlines for the Super-Kamiokande and JUNO experiments, designed to detect supernovae neutrinos down to energies below the MeV~\cite{Martellini:2019era, Super-Kamiokande:2007zsl} with a nominal positron vertex resolution of $\mathcal{O}(1)\,$m for Super-Kamiokande~\cite{Super-Kamiokande:2019xnm} and $\sigma_x\sim\mathcal{O}(10)~\rm{cm}$ for JUNO~\cite{Liu:2018fpq}.
+The energy range considered in the examples of Fig.~\ref{fig:figureprob} is well within the capabilities underlines for the Super-Kamiokande and JUNO experiments, designed to detect supernovae neutrinos down to energies below the MeV~\cite{Martellini:2019era, Super-Kamiokande:2007zsl} with a nominal positron vertex resolution of $\mathcal{O}(1)\,$m for Super-Kamiokande~\cite{Super-Kamiokande:2019xnm} and $\sigma_x\sim\mathcal{O}(10)~\rm{cm}$ for JUNO~\cite{Liu:2018fpq}.
+These resolution values allow to consider always correct the assumption on the neutrino source distance, $D > 8{\rm\,pc}\,(\sigma_x/{\rm km})^2$.
 Note, that the JUNO apparatus consisting of a $2\times 10^4\,$t liquid scintillator detector~\cite{JUNO:2015zny}, has the potential to lower the detection threshold to $\sim 20$\,keV~\cite{JUNO_MM_trigger}, therefore allowing to analyze the whole neutrino spectrum expected from SNe.
 In particular, the effects of the change in the neutrino flavor oscillation patterns described in Fig.~\ref{fig:figureprob} are accessible by the two detectors.

-The effects of the cutoff in the coherence length would be evident in the low energy spectrum, since, in the absent of the CS effect, for a sufficiently low energy smaller than $E_\nu^{\rm thr}$ it would be possible to observe the neutrino oscillation suppression caused by the presence of the SGWB.
+The effects of the cutoff in the coherence length would be evident in the low energy spectrum, since, in the absence of the CS effect, for sufficiently low energy smaller than $E_\nu^{\rm thr}$ it would be possible to observe the neutrino oscillation suppression caused by the presence of the SGWB.
 Also, the latter effect would be possible to observe: considering for example the JUNO experiment, the energy resolution is $\sim 3\% \sqrt{{\rm MeV}/E}$~\cite{JUNO:2015zny, Steiger:2022vrk} so that the neutrino search is more sensitive towards the higher end of the spectrum, within the threshold $E_\nu \sim 50\,$MeV.

 The presence of the CS term would lead to the suppression of the flavor oscillations in the neutrino spectrum range $E_\nu \gtrsim E_\nu^{\rm thr}$.
 This would happen whenever the combination $(m_\phi, \ell_{\rm CS})$ falls within the region highlighted in Fig.~\ref{fig:figurebound} which, for a signal coming from the GC, corresponds approximately to the constraint in Eq.~\eqref{eq:massell}.
 The treatment here exposed is also valid for chirping GWs emitted from merging binaries.
 In that events, the characteristics of the (non)-observation of neutrino flavor oscillations at Earth would constraint or hint at the properties of the parameter space of the CS gravity $(m_\phi,\ell_{\rm CS})$.